urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/kt/ktdt.md

 Cast `q` to product type of `p`

-Casts `q` to the product of calling `p` on `q`.
+Casts `q` to the product of calling `p` on any data.
 The same as casting `q` to the product type of `p`.
 Useful when you want to cast to the type of a function that you don't want to actually run at runtime.

 Produces